 I call this a Kenyan recipe, but this rice dish is eaten commonly all over east Africa.
 As Jollof rice is to west Africans, so is Pilau to east Africans.
 It is usually served at celebrations, and can be adapted to fit vegetarians and meat eaters alike.
 The choice of meat used is also adaptable to your preference.
-What makes Chicken Pilau special are the spices used in making it.
+What makes a Chicken Pilau recipe special is the spices used in making it.
 Each cook tends to have a slight variation in the quantity of the different spices in their Pilau spice mix, so even though I do not have an exact ratio, I use these basic rules to guide me in mixing the spices :

 - Don’t use more than one stick of cinnamon for 3 cups of rice or less to avoid a cinnamon heavy rice.